Cognitive Abilities Test (CogAT)

 - Make deductions

-- Classify and categorize objects, events, and other stimuli
+- Classifying and categorize objects, events, and other stimuli

-- Use familiar concepts and skills in new contexts
+- Using familiar concepts and skills in new contexts

-The CogAT is given to students in third, fourth, and fifth grade.
-Any students new to the district will also be administered the CogAT in their first year.
+The CogAT is given to students in third and fifth grade.
+Any 4th, 6th, and 7th grade students new to the district will also be administered the CogAT in their first year.